|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 depends on the distribution of matter in its vicinity; if there

-effect is certainly not included in the general theory of relativity *):
+certainly not included in the general theory of relativity *):

 according to the principle of equivalence, each body in a locally